-You are the Fellowship Group member who provides the primary gathering space for the group’s weekly Fellowship Meal, usually a home (but doesn't have to be).
+As the Fellowship Group Host, you are the member who provides the primary gathering space for the group’s weekly Fellowship Meal, usually a home (but doesn't have to be).
 You are not only someone who agrees to open your home, but you should enjoy having people over and have a decent amount of space to gather the group.
 (You will also have to be okay with household items periodically getting dirty or broken!)
 Though the Fellowship Meal will most often be held at your home, you should periodically ask other people to host (and in doing so, you may even be able to identify a host for a future Fellowship Group)!

 The ideal person for this role is gifted in hospitality and won't be worn out by people coming over on a weekly basis.

 1. Prepare your space for the Fellowship Meals

 This probably goes without saying, but we hope that you will prepare your gathering space in a way that is inviting.
 You don't need to have a model home, and it doesn't need to be spotless, but you'll definitely want to keep things tidy and provide a setup that accommodates the gathering (a food-serving area, plenty of seating, etc.); More than anything, we just want people to feel welcomed (which probably goes along with your gifting)!

 If your group has small children involved, make sure to remove the valuable/breakable items from your main meeting space, and it will be helpful to have some low-noise, age-appropriate toys available.
 As much as we want the kids to be involved in the time of edification at the Fellowship Meal (especially as they get older), it is helpful to have a separate space, close-by, where smaller children can quietly play with a couple of adults keeping an eye on them, and or napping areas if needed.